Feather: In religion and culture

-Eagle feathers have great cultural and spiritual value to American Indians in the US and First Nations peoples in Canada as religious objects.
+Eagle feathers have great cultural and spiritual value to Native Americans in the United States and First Nations peoples in Canada as religious objects.
 In the United States, the religious use of eagle and hawk feathers is governed by the eagle feather law, a federal law limiting the possession of eagle feathers to certified and enrolled members of federally recognized Native American tribes.

 In South America, brews made from the feathers of condors are used in traditional medications.
 In India, feathers of the Indian peacock have been used in traditional medicine for snakebite, infertility, and coughs.

 Members of Scotland's Clan Campbell are known to wear feathers on their bonnets to signify authority within the clan.
 Clan chiefs wear three, chieftains wear two and an armiger wears one.
 Any member of the clan who does not meet the criteria is not authorized to wear feathers as part of traditional garb and doing so is considered presumptuous.

 During the 18th, 19th, and early 20th centuries, there was a booming international trade in plumes for extravagant women's hats and other headgear (including in Victorian fashion).
 Frank Chapman noted in 1886 that feathers of as many as 40 species of birds were used in about three-fourths of the 700 ladies' hats that he observed in New York City.
 For instance, South American hummingbird feathers were used in the past to dress some of the miniature birds featured in singing bird boxes.
 This trade caused severe losses to bird populations (for example, egrets and whooping cranes).
-Conservationists led a major campaign against the use of feathers in hats.
-This contributed to passage of the Lacey Act in 1900, and to changes in fashion.
-The ornamental feather market then largely collapsed.